papyri/site-docs/checklist.md

  * L, begins a new series devoted to Latin Charters of the 9th century.
 See the Introduction by editors, G. Cavallo and G. Nicolaj.
 These volumes are not papyrological in nature and are not listed here.

 ### C.Epist.Lat.
-= _Corpus Epistolarum Latinarum, papyris tabulis ostracis servatarum_, ed.
+= _Corpus Epistularum Latinarum, papyris tabulis ostracis servatarum_, ed.
 P. Cugusi, 3 vols.
 Florence 1992 and 2002.
 (Pap.Flor.
 XXIII and XXXIII). vols.
 I and II, nos.
 1-245; vol. III, Addenda, Corrigenda, Indices rerum, Index verborum onmium.
 [LGF]

 ### C.Étiq.Mom.
 = _Corpus des étiquettes de momies grecques_, ed.
 B. Boyaval.
 Lille 1976.
 (Publications de l'Université de Lille III).
 Nos.
 1657 and 2077 were previously unedited.